 There are no specific review pages, but previous topics are constantly revisited in new contexts.
 For example, perimeter and area are introduced in 3A.
 Then, both topics are reviewed in all three sections of 3B and 3C (in contexts ranging from variables to perfect squares) and again are the focus of the final chapter of 3D.

 Support for Parents

-Unfortunately, there are no teachers’ guides or other helps for parents using Beast Academy.
+Unfortunately, there are no teachers’ guides for parents using Beast Academy.
 However, the practice books do provide a full solutions guide for all practice problems, sometimes even with multiple solutions.
 For the starred and double-starred challenge problems, the practice books also provide hints to help kids get started when they’re stuck.

 Using Beast Academy requires a very different approach to math than the traditional textbook method.